adamjkeller/apprunner-vpc-connector-demo/README.md

 Finally we have our App Runner service.
 This is where we define the configuration of our service which includes how to build our service (source code or from a container image), which VPC connector to use (if any), auto scaling, service and instance roles, and so on.

 We have some environment variables set in the configuration, and you may notice that we pass the secret ARN from the secret we created for the database and stored in in Secrets Manager.
 As mentioned above, we need this ARN to know which secret we will reference when making the call in our code.
 In addition, we pass in the url of the private service running in Amazon ECS so the code knows how to communicate to the ECS service.
-It's generally a good practice to move dynamic values that change based on environment as environment variables.
+It's generally a good practice to reference dynamic values that change based on environment as environment variables.

 ```typescript
 // Create an App Runner Service with a VPC Connector